rladies-irvine/pi-day/README.md

 ## Author: Alyssa Columbus

-Join us in commemorating Pi Day by [exploring how to estimate $\pi$ using Monte Carlo simulations](https://rpubs.com/acolumbus/pi-day).
+Join us in commemorating Pi Day by [exploring how to estimate pi using Monte Carlo simulations](https://rpubs.com/acolumbus/pi-day).